OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 }
 ```

 In this scenario, `allowanceParams` includes the native token details, the roll-up owner's address, and the public client for the parent chain.
-Initially, the `createTokenBridgeEnoughCustomFeeTokenAllowance` API checks if the deployer's allowance is sufficient.
-If the allowance is inadequate, the `createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest` API is called to create the necessary approval transaction.
+Initially, the `createTokenBridgeEnoughCustomFeeTokenAllowance` API checks if the deployer has been granted enough allowance.
+If the allowance is insufficien t, the `createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest` API is called to create the necessary approval transaction.

 It is important to note that after generating the raw transaction, the deployer must sign and broadcast it to the network to finalize the approval process.